Scripty2k/LABS-Threejs/Functional_Design_Document.md

 ## Goal:

-Create an interactive 3D house or environment using Three.js where users can move around and explore different rooms, each showcasing part of your creative work (music, films, visuals, etc.).
+Create an interactive 3D house or environment using Three.js where users can move around and explore different areas, each showcasing part of your creative work (music, films, visuals, etc.).

 ## Objectives:
 •	A stylized 3D house (can be low-poly or minimal aesthetic)
 •	First-person movement (WASD + mouse look or click to teleport)
 •	Clickable items that open projects (music players, video previews, links, etc.)
-•	Multiple “rooms” themed for: o	Music o	Film/Cinematography o	Visual Design/Graphics
+•	Multiple “areas” themed for: o	Music o	Film/Cinematography o	Visual Design/Graphics